mikewawrzenczyk/huntoberToDoProject/README.md

 # Adding Functionality For 100Devs Group Project
-- Add date picker functionality for DUE BY date for each task

 - Create some kind of reminder- notification functionality to remind you X amount of time before DUE DATE
 - Make prettier? (fix Logout on the todos.ejs, format the login.ejs, signup.ejs and index.ejs still needed)
 - Make website mobile responsive